wq/wq/docs/overview/setup.md

 . ./venv/bin/activate

 # Install wq
-python3 -m pip install wq==1.3.0b1
+python3 -m pip install wq
 wq create
 ```

-> Note that the command name changed from `wq start` to `wq create` in wq 1.3.0b1.
+> Note that the command name changed from `wq start` to `wq create` in wq 1.3.

 When called without any arguments, the `wq create` command will prompt for several project attributes including the project name and web domain.  `wq create` also asks whether to enable GIS support and/or Node.js/npm support.
 (Since both options require the installation of additional software, they are are disabled by default.)
 All of the prompts can also be specified as command-line arguments - see [wq create --help] for the full list.